-Additionally, VoIP systems offer benefits, such as convenience, excellent sound quality and versatility, and they're typically more cost-effective than traditional legacy systems.
-If you have yet to switch over from your plain old telephone service, consider the benefits of using a VoIP system.
+Additionally, VoIP systems offer benefits, such as convenience, excellent sound quality and versatility, and they’re typically more cost-effective than traditional legacy systems.
+If you have yet to switch over from your plain old telephone service, consider the benefits of using a VoIP business phone system.

-The auto-dialer software tells the computer which numbers it should dial and how to proceed if there's a busy signal, the call goes to voicemail or someone picks up the phone.
-Auto-dialers pick from a database of leads rather than calling numbers at random, which is now referred to as "war dialing."
+The auto-dialer software tells the computer which numbers it should dial and how to proceed if there’s a busy signal, the call goes to voicemail or someone picks up the phone.
+Auto-dialers pick from a database of leads rather than calling numbers randomly, which is now referred to as “war dialing.”

 Call centers benefit from auto-dialers when the software uses predictive dialing.
 When it does, agents simply transition from one call to another and are immediately connected.

 Here are the pros and cons of auto-dialing and how it can impact a business’s internal operations.

 While the cons are certainly worth considering, it’s clear there are many positives to using auto-dialers.
 The most significant benefit is that they speed up much of the calling process by automation and in many cases are more cost-effective than other business phone systems.

 Auto-dialers are part of a general trend in many industries in which companies are looking toward automation to fuel business growth and achieve more goals in a shorter amount of time.

 Some auto-dialing software can detect if a person answers the phone and transfer that call to a human operator.

 It’s important to know what types of auto-dialers are available, as certain systems may be more suited to one business type than another.